JerryMacedoCastro/JerryMacedoCastro/README.md

  🔧 I'm current working as a systems analyst.
+ 😎 I'm an outsystems certified developer.
- 👨‍💻 I'm continuous learning about React and React Native using TypeScript.
+ 👨‍💻 I'm continuous learning about React and React Native using JavaScript and Typescript.

  🤘 Feel invited to contribute!